 Key risk factors for vulnerability to COVID-19 are defined by the World Health Organisation (WHO) as: older people (that is people over 60 years old); and those with underlying medical conditions (such as cardiovascular disease, diabetes, chronic respiratory disease, and cancer) [WHO, 2020].
 The UK has identified vulnerable persons and issued specific advice for them to shield from possible COVID-19 infection (Table S1).

 There have been numerous mathematical modelling studies of the actual and predicted impact of social distancing measures on COVID-19 epidemics [e.g. Leung et al, 2020; Chatterjee et al, 2020; Bayham et al, 2020; Tuite et al, 2020; Kim et al, 2020; Prem et al, 2020; Block et al, 2020].
 Very few have explicitly considered shielding [McKeigue and Colhoun, 2020; Neufeld et al, 2020; Weitz et al., 2020] and, despite its inclusion as part of national and international strategy for responding to COVID-19, shielding is not included by any of the mathematical models being used to inform policy in the UK, nor (to the best of our knowledge) any other country.
-One modelling study in the UK concluded that social distancing of those over 70 yrs old (including a 75% reduction of contacts outside home and workplace) would contribute to reducing the burden on the National Health Service (NHS), though lockdown would still be needed to keep burden within NHS capacity [Ferguson et al, 2020].
+One modelling study in the UK concluded that social distancing of those over 70 years old (including a 75% reduction of contacts outside home and workplace) would contribute to reducing the burden on the National Health Service (NHS), though lockdown would still be needed to keep burden within NHS capacity [Ferguson et al, 2020].

 We therefore constructed a mathematical model designed to explore the complex trade-offs between increasing protection for some population segments (shielding) and relaxing restrictions on other segments (lifting lockdown).
 Key features of our approach include: i) explicit consideration of the contact structure between three population segments: vulnerable (v); shielders (s); and the rest of the population (r) and ii) rapidly decaying post-infection immunity.